-You should always feel free to come to Student Activities & Involvement in Taylor Hall, room 205A with any questions or concerns.
+You should always feel free to come to Student Activities & Involvement in Warren Hall, room 320 with any questions or concerns.
 You can also e-mail us anytime at email@example.com or call us at 540.568.8157.

 The documents below can be used when revising/creating a constitution.
 Revised constitutions must be submitted to Student Activities & Involvement; please allow 10 days for final ratification.
 Remember to upload your new constitution to the Documents section of your organization’s BeInvolved page!

 If your advisor steps down, you have two options.
 You could find another faculty or staff member interested in taking on their responsibilities and have them fill out the advisor confirmation form within 10 days.
 Or, if you have difficulty finding a new advisor, you can email Suzanne Kelly at firstname.lastname@example.org and she will try to help you find a new one.
 The Student Activities & Involvement office has a list of faculty and staff members who are willing to be advisors for organizations.

 If your organization wants to change their name, just fill out the Name Change Form below and bring it to the Student Activities & Involvement office.

 Most organizations change officers annually.
 It is important to pass along information from one club officer to the next.
 Below is a handout to start the conversation between incoming & outgoing club officers.

 To book a room on campus, you must go through the Event Management Office.
 They are located in Taylor 233.
 They can be reached by phone at (540) 568-6330.
 A few members of your organization can become Nuts & Bolts certified through the Event Management office; this certification allows those members to reserve rooms on campus.
 Club officers should be familiar will all the Event Management policies.